uminskib/Credit_risk_model/README.md

 * Model_Ryzyka_Kredytowego.R - main file with whole code.
 * Raport_Model_Ryzyka_Kredytowego.pdf - file containing a description of the analysis results.

-The whole model was realized in February 2021 for the purpose of passing classes and was prepared in Polish language.
+The whole model was realized in January 2021 for the purpose of passing classes and was prepared in Polish language.
 This is a group project in which I was responsible for preparing the data for modeling: data cleaning, variable selection, fine and coarse classification process.
 All these steps are also described by me in the report.
 The analysis was conducted in R where well-developed fine-classing and coarse-classing packages are available.

 ## Technologies